 Introduction and definition

 The Return-on-Investment (ROI) is often considered as one of the most important metrics in marketing.
-We, at Peak, disagree with this broadly spread convention and wish to show why you should never look at your ROI only.
+We, at bright, disagree with this broadly spread convention and wish to show why you should never look at your ROI only.
 Indeed, maximising the ROI does not maximise your profit!

 Firstly, let us define formally what the ROI is: the ROI is a ratio which measures the sales growth directly attributable to a marketing action.
 As a formula, we could write it as follows: